essenmitsosse/simple-dom-helper/README.md

 The module is intendet to be bundled with the rest of your Javascript.

-It is only available as commonJS-module as of now.
-For frontend use, you probably want to use a build tool like [Browserify](http://browserify.org/) or [WebPack](https://github.com/webpack/webpack).

 There are basically no checks for wrong types or values.
 It is assumed that you make sure to pass the correct values and the correct types.
 The advantage of this is, that it is really fast.

 ## Performance